Are you looking for some ideas for gifts for a primary school aged boy?

 - Forza Motorsport 6 (Aged 10+ buy my boys aged 8 and 9 LOVE IT!)

-There are some fantastic books written with primary aged boys in mind.
+There are some fantastic books written with primary school-aged boys in mind.
 Help them discover the incredible world of getting lost in a book and being transported to another time or place.
 Ask your school librarian for suggestions, or your local bookshop will know of their best sellers.

 - The Treehouse Series by Andy Griffiths